felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 {{< figure src="/img/reading-with-finger.jpg"
 position="center" caption="" >}}

-However, this method of tracking progress never felt right to me.
+However, this method of tracking never felt right to me.
-There are many reasons why:
+There are many reasons:

 - My finger is too big to accurately point to specific words on a page
 - To reach the full width of the page with my finger, I have to move my entire arm back and forth as I read or move the arm holding the book.
 It wastes energy.
-- I don't particularly appreciate the friction of the page on the tip of my index, especially over extended periods of time.
+- I don't particularly appreciate the friction of the page on the tip of my index finger, especially over extended periods of time.

 The method I now use to guide my eyes as I read is to use the full body of my highlighter.
 Since my system is based on Matt Morris'